shafu0x/dirly/README.md

-# dirly

 !['dirly'](logo/logo.png)

 Quickly map your function to every file in a directory (verb: to dirl).
-You can "dirl" images and text files (more are coming soon!).
+You can "*dirl*" images and text files (you can easily add your own).

 Do you have a function that you need to apply to every file in a directory?
 Writing the same